IN THIS ARTICLE

 - If you’re a fresh graduate, you can mention subjects you’ve studied that are relevant to the job you’re applying to

-- If you have a certification or have completed an online course in data science or related subjects, make sure to include them as well
+- If you have a data science certification or have completed a related online course, make sure to include them as well

 Awards or Recognitions